JLMsrl/drupal7-ider-login/readme.md

 # Drupal 7.x IDer login

-This plugin provides functionality to register and connect to your WordPress via IDer Service.
+This plugin provides functionality to register and connect to your Drupal 7 via IDer Service.

 # How it works?
   1. First of all you need to create a profile in the [IDer](https://ider.com) website.